UP-RS-ESP/mfdrouting/README.md

 ## Bugs

 The in-build sink-filling routine is not able to handle NaN values or negative elevations.
+However, the Cython version converts all elevations so that the lowest is zero and converts NaN values to zeros.
+After flow accumulation NaN values are filled back in.

 In case you receive a segmentation fault it is likely that the cause is a stack overflow.
 Please try running your Python scripts in a shell with an unlimited stack size.
 On Linux run

     $ ulimit -s unlimited